sebasmoles/covid-tracker/README.md

 # COVID-19 Tracker

-- Web App that displays the new/total cases and deaths globally as well as per country
+Web app that displays the new/total cases and deaths globally, as well as per country.

-- It was built using [Vue CLI v4.x](https://cli.vuejs.org/), and [Tailwind CSS v2.0](https://tailwindcss.com/)
+🛠 It was built with [Vue CLI v4.x](https://cli.vuejs.org/), and [Tailwind CSS v2.0](https://tailwindcss.com/)

-- This project uses the [covid19api.com](https://covid19api.com/) by [Kyle Redelinghuys](https://twitter.com/ksredelinghuys)
+🚀 This project uses the [covid19api.com](https://covid19api.com/) by [Kyle Redelinghuys](https://twitter.com/ksredelinghuys)

 ## Project setup

+### Install dependencies

 ```
 npm install
 ```

 ### Compiles and hot-reloads for development

 ```
 npm run serve
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```